A few weeks before the bombing of Pearl Harbor. 1941. I was 13 years old, a first year high school student at the Ateneo in Padre Faura.

 Then the newly-built Folk Arts Theater in the CCP complex needed an artistic director for theater.
 I pitched in with dance-dramas, among which were “Alamat,” a celebration of Filipino folktales, and a much celebrated passion play, “Kristo.”

 Then on to being a full-time high school teacher focused on the Ignatian formation of young Ateneans for 65 years.
-New name

 An old theater program dated Feb.
 25, 1955, heralded its inception as the Ateneo de Manila High School Dramatics Society.
 Soon, it was drawing crowds with its steady stream of Shakespearean plays, from “Macbeth” to “Hamlet,” and then on to Rostand’s “Cyrano de Bergerac” to Agatha Christie’s “And Then There Were None.”